tcltk/tcl/doc/markdown/define.md

 # Description

-The **oo::define** command is used to control the configuration of classes, and the **oo::objdefine** command is used to control the configuration of objects (including classes as instance objects), with the configuration being applied to the entity named in the *class* or the *object* argument.
+The [oo::define][define] command is used to control the configuration of classes, and the [oo::objdefine][objdefine] command is used to control the configuration of objects (including classes as instance objects), with the configuration being applied to the entity named in the *class* or the *object* argument.
 Configuring a class also updates the configuration of all subclasses of the class and all objects that are instances of that class or which mix it in (as modified by any per-instance configuration).
 The way in which the configuration is done is controlled by either the *defScript* argument or by the *subcommand* and following *arg* arguments; when the second is present, it is exactly as if all the arguments from *subcommand* onwards are made into a list and that list is used as the *defScript* argument.

-Note that the constructor for **oo::class** will call **oo::define** on the script argument that it is provided.
+Note that the constructor for [oo::class][class] will call [oo::define][define] on the script argument that it is provided.
 This is a convenient way to create and define a class in one step.

 # Configuring classes

-The following commands are supported in the *defScript* for **oo::define**, each of which may also be used in the *subcommand* form:
+The following commands are supported in the *defScript* for [oo::define][define], each of which may also be used in the *subcommand* form:

 [classmethod]{.cmd} [name]{.arg} [argList bodyScrip]{.optarg}
 : This creates a class method, or (if *argList* and *bodyScript* are omitted) promotes an existing method on the class object to be a class method.
 The *name*, *argList* and *bodyScript* arguments are as in the **method** definition, below.